Broccoliux/dragonfly/journal.md

 bruk i stucked, i need this component
 <img width="262" height="215" alt="image" src="https://github.com/user-attachments/assets/e78e8f62-a6ea-44f1-af15-f076961e9a76" />
  but this is not avalible and after taking with AI and getting pissed nnow i am gonna do it myself

+means gonna make it my slef and new sybol for ME6231A33PG